pictuga/morss/README.md

 Further options:
 - Change what morss does
-- `debug`: to have some feedback from the script execution.
+- Environment variable `DEBUG=`: to have some feedback from the script execution.
 Useful for debugging.
-NB. for cli use, set the environment variable `DEBUG=1`
+On Apache, can be set via the `SetEnv` instruction
 - `silent`: don't output the final RSS (useless on its own, but can be nice when debugging)
 - `callback=NAME`: for JSONP calls
 - `cors`: allow Cross-origin resource sharing (allows XHR calls from other servers)